Particular/docs.particular.net/samples/cosmosdb/simple/sample.md

 snippet: CosmosDBConfig

-In the non-transactional mode the saga id is used as a partition key and thus the container needs to use `/id` as the partition key path.
+In the non-transactional mode, the saga id is used as a partition key, and thus, the container needs to use `/id` as the partition key path.

 ## Order saga data